Laini Kavaloski

 “Transversal, Maker-based Pedagogies: From the Classroom to the Public Sphere.”
 The Teaching of Literature and the Public Humanities Panel.
 Modern Language Association Convention.
 New York, NY, January 2018.

 “Geopolitical Bodies: Reading Insecurity through Jewish Graphic Narratives.”
 Mapping Jewish Geographies Panel.
 Modern Language Association Convention.
-New York, NY, January 2018.
+New York, NY.
+January 2018.

 “Interactive Homelands: Processes of Play and Resistance in Digital Games.”
 Colonialism and Digital Games Panel.
 National Women’s Studies Association Conference.
 Montreal, Canada, November 2016.